beeware/rubicon-objc/docs/reference/rubicon-objc-api.rst

 The argument and return types of a Python-created Objective-C method are determined based on the Python method's type annotations.
 The annotations may contain any :mod:`ctypes` type, as well as any of the Python types accepted by :func:`~rubicon.objc.types.ctype_for_type`.
 If a parameter or the return type is not specified, it defaults to :class:`ObjCInstance`.
 The ``self`` parameter is special-cased --- its type is always :class:`ObjCInstance`, even if annotated otherwise.
 To annotate a method as returning ``void``, set its return type to ``None``.

-Before being passed to the Python method, the arguments are :ref:`converted automatically <auto-objc-python-conversion>`.
+Before being passed to the Python method, any object parameters (:class:`~rubicon.objc.runtime.objc_id`) are automatically converted to :class:`ObjCInstance`.
 If the method returns an Objective-C object, it is converted using :func:`ns_from_py` before being returned to Objective-C. These automatic conversions can be disabled by using :func:`objc_rawmethod` instead of :func:`objc_method`.

 The implicit ``_cmd`` parameter is not passed to the Python method, as it is normally redundant and not needed.
 If needed, the ``_cmd`` parameter can be accessed by using :func:`objc_rawmethod` instead of :func:`objc_method`.